iidabawaj/Robot_Controller/README.md

 ## style.css Code Explanation
 This is a CSS stylesheet that defines the styles for the buttons in the HTML form.
-Here's a summary of the styles applied:
+A summary of the styles applied:

 * The <body> element sets margin, padding, and flex properties to center the form vertically and horizontally.